Emergency support hotline: +30 123-456-789

 11.3 Hybrid Designs

-More figures will combine:
+More figures will combine sculpted and fabric elements.

 11.4 Improved Hood Engineering